anespinosa/netmem/README.md

 For multilevel structures, we tend to collect the data in different matrices representing the variation of ties within and between levels.
-Often, we describe the connection between actors as an adjacency matrix and the relations between levels through incident matrices.
+Often, we describe the connection between actors as an adjacency matrix and the relations between levels through incidence matrices.
 The comfortable combination of these matrices into a common structure would represent the multilevel network that could be highly complex.